kakatcy/pro-mern-book/README.md

      - made the application to work in the non-proxy mode by relaxing the CORS options and maintained security at the same time.
 10. Server Rendering with Credentials
      - implemented server rendering with credentials to solve the flicker which transitions from an unsigned-in state to a signed-in state.
+11. Cookie Domain
+     - tested the program whether it works well for real domains since cookies and CORS work differently when it comes to cross-site requests.